michaelpq/michaelpq.github.io/_posts/2017-06-07-scram-drivers.markdown

 Note as well that some work is planned to add channel binding in Postgres 11, so any implementation done should be careful enough to handle multiple mechanism names received from the server.
-Note as well that the current plan is to implement two channel binding types as listed in [RFC 5929](https://tools.ietf.org/html/rfc5929):
+The current plan is to implement two channel binding types as listed in
+[RFC 5929](https://tools.ietf.org/html/rfc5929):

   * tls-unique, which uses the TLS finish message.
   * tls-server-end-point, which uses a hash of the TLS server certificate for validation.

-Any implementation of channel binding must have tls-unique, and while for OpenSSL this data can be fetched thanks to two undocumented APIs, SSL\_get\_peer\_finished() and SSL\_get\_finished(), for some drivers putting their hands on this data may require some extra, unwelcome dependencies, which is actually the case of the JDBC driver.
+Any implementation of channel binding must have tls-unique, and for OpenSSL this data can be fetched thanks to two undocumented APIs, SSL\_get\_peer\_finished() and SSL\_get\_finished().
+For some drivers putting their hands on this data may require some extra, unwelcome dependencies, which is actually the case of the JDBC driver.
 So if you are a driver maintainer, feel free to drop any opinion on the thread dedicated to the channel binding development of SCRAM that is [here](https://www.postgresql.org/message-id/CAB7nPqTZxVG9Lk0Ojg7wUR4mhGGd_W=Qa4+7wuhy6k75kE9keg@mail.gmail.com).